AdobeDocs/campaign-classic.en/help/reporting/using/creating-indicators.md

   Only the values in the enumeration will be displayed.
 The others will be grouped under the label defined in the **[!UICONTROL Label of the other values]** field.

-  For more on this, refer to [Mnaging bins dynamically](../../reporting/using/concepts-and-methodology.md#dynamically-managing-bins).
+  For more on this, refer to [Dynamically managing bins](../../reporting/using/concepts-and-methodology.md#dynamically-managing-bins).

-## Build indicators {#building-indicators}
+## Building indicators {#building-indicators}

 Once the dimensions are defined, you need to specify a calculation mode for the values to be displayed in the cells.
 To do this, create the matching indicators in the **[!UICONTROL Measures]** tab: create as many measures as there are columns to display in the report which will use the cube.